 Think of your Marie.
 What kind of negative thoughts is he or she perpetuating?

 The second concept of automatic thoughts we will discuss is the feeling of helplessness that many clients experience as a result of their automatic thoughts.
-As you probably noticed while listening to the list of automatic thoughts discussed previously in this track, many of these mind sets produce an extremely apocalyptic view of the world.
+As you probably noticed while listening to the list of automatic thoughts discussed previously in this section, many of these mind sets produce an extremely apocalyptic view of the world.
 As a result, many clients begin to feel that they have no ability to change their environment, as they perceive it.

 Marie, my fibromyalgia client, had begun to believe that her life could not be maintained.
 She had set such high, unrealistic expectations for herself that it was impossible for her to reach them in her condition.
 To counteract this, I asked Marie to write out a list of Realistic Expectations.